Excelsior-Technologies-Community/QRCodeGenerator/README.md

     }
 }

-// Forward the result to the scanner override fun onRequestPermissionsResult(
+// For forwarding the result to the scanner override fun onRequestPermissionsResult(
     requestCode: Int,
     permissions: Array<out String>,